Turfco

 Lightly topsoil

 You definitely don’t want to smother an already unhealthy lawn, but a light amount of topsoil in the bare and patchy areas can bring the levels up making it easier for the healthy areas to spread across.
-Topsoil will improve the soil profile, improving drainage and providing nutrient to help strengthen the lawn.
+Topsoil will improve the soil profile, improving drainage and providing nutrients to help strengthen the lawn.
 Make sure you water it in really well after application to avoid hindering growth rather than improving it.

 Fertilise

 Any weeds that were there have now been treated or removed, so you can go ahead and feed the lawn without having to worry about feeding the weeds as well.
-A good quality slow release granular fertiliser such as Lawn Solutions Premium Fertiliser will have a good mix of everything your lawn needs to get it kicking along again on the path to recovery.
+A good quality slow-release granular fertiliser such as Lawn Solutions Premium Fertiliser will have a good mix of everything your lawn needs to get it kicking along again on the path to recovery.

 Water your lawn

 Once you have fertilised your lawn, you need to water it down into the profile really well where it can go to work and where it won’t burn the leaf of your grass.
-Watering over the coming weeks will help the grass to grow as strongly as it can and with some good sunshine your grass should see a lot of growth and improvement.
+Watering over the coming weeks will help the grass to grow as strongly as it can and with some good sunshine, your grass should see a lot of growth and improvement.
 For more information on the correct watering procedures for your lawn click here.

 Mow regularly